 Family Therapy: Family therapy services are provided to the child’s biological parents or identified aftercare resource.
-We will work with the family to help build positive parenting skills, using an evidenced base curriculum (PMTO), and help them set up positive and therapeutic visits with their children while they are in foster care, we will also work with the Bio-family to help prepare them for their child’s return.
+We will work with the family to help build positive parenting skills, using an evidenced base curriculum informed by PMTO, and help them set up positive and therapeutic visits with their children while they are in foster care, we will also work with the Bio-family to help prepare them for their child’s return.

 Case Management and Support: We are on call 24/7 to our foster families in an effort to avert crisis and maintain placement stabilization.
 Case management consists of coordination with DHS, EC Cares and other community partners.
 We also provide case management, crisis intervention and school support provided as needed.